helium/HIP/0051-helium-dao.md

 At the end of a given epoch, the HNT emissions contract **performs a tally of the data credits transferred across WNPs**.
-The emissions contract subsequently distributes the determined amount of HNT to a **WNP subDAO multi-signature wallet**, the addresses of which comprise the set of validators of that WNP.
+The emissions contract subsequently distributes the determined amount of HNT to a **WNP subDAO multi-signature wallet**, the addresses of which comprise the set of Validators of that WNP.

 *WNT Issuance*

-Each WNP DAO then **submits the entire amount of HNT into its bonding curve** in order to mint new WNT for hotspots and validators participating in data transfer and proof-of-coverage.
+Each WNP DAO then **submits the entire amount of HNT into its bonding curve** in order to mint new WNT for Hotspots and Validators participating in data transfer and Proof-of-Coverage.

-In a given epoch, if the WNP Hotspots were to receive some amount of HNT from the Helium DAO, the WNP subDAO multi-signature wallet distributes a **corresponding amount of newly minted WNT of equal market value** as per the bonding curve to the hotspots in its network based on its mining rules.
+In a given epoch, if the WNP Hotspots were to receive some amount of HNT from the Helium DAO, the WNP subDAO multi-signature wallet distributes a **corresponding amount of newly minted WNT of equal market value** as per the bonding curve to the Hotspots in its network based on its mining rules.

-*Note that all new issuance in the WNP bonding curve through HNT emissions are distributed to hotspots and validators.
+*Note that all new issuance in the WNP bonding curve through HNT emissions are distributed to Hotspots and Validators.
 External capital entering or exiting the bonding curve does not post any liquidity risk to WNP devices.*

 *WNT Issuance*